IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/paging.md

 # {Platform} {ComponentTitle} Pagination Overview

 The {ProductName} Pagination feature in {Platform} {ComponentTitle} is used to split a large set of data into a sequence of pages that have similar content.
-React grid pagination improves user experience and data interaction. `{ComponentTitle}` pagination is configurable via a separate component projected in the grid tree by defining a `Paginator`  tag, similar to adding of a column.
+React grid pagination improves user experience and data interaction. `{ComponentName}` pagination is configurable via a separate component projected in the grid tree by defining a `Paginator`  tag, similar to adding of a column.
 As in any {Platform} table, the pagination in the {Platform} {ComponentTitle} supports template for custom pages.

 ## {Platform} {ComponentTitle} Pagination Example